indigobio/Graphic-Design-Process/README.md

 ## 2. Market Research

+TJL - You can also ask if they have specific competitors in the market they want you to use, or comparisons from other industries that have a similar feel that they are going for.
+Otherwise, a set of questions might help them shape your direction.
+Serious vs Fun.
+Simple vs. Complex.
+Bright vs Dark.
+What feeling do they hope the audience experiences when interacting with the result?

 After the initial information reviewing, I'll conduct market research.
 I'll show how the competitors in our industry do for your reference.
 Sometimes I'd like to see how the lead companies in our industry do.
 The purpose of doing this is for the next two steps: moodboarding and brainstorming.
 I'd like to get feedback about:

 - Examples of market research you like (and don't)
 - Why

 ## **3. Moodboarding**

+TJL - This is to refine the overall feel that was started above.
+Some examples will help refine the direction to keep it focused.

 In this step, I would like to hear your idea first since you are the one who is really understanding our target audience.
 Otherwise, I'd provide my ideas for moodboarding based on market research.
 I would need to know your feedback about: